Birkbeck2/web-development/behind-the-scenes-html.md

 <meta charset="utf-8">
 ```

+(Note that `meta` is a self-closing tag--it doesn't wrap text, it's just there to hold the data in its main (“opening”) tag.)

 This describes the character encoding of the document, which is about ones and zeros.
 When you are coding, you typically work in a world of plain text, but actually, the data is stored in rows of ones and zeros.
 Each one or zero is called a bit (a portmanteau of “binary digit”), and together they make up patterns that can express lots of different characters in human languages.
 The character encoding is how the computer translates between plain text and ones and zeros.

-UTF-8 is the main worldwide standard that includes nearly all major languages.
-You should generally always use utf-8 encoding unless you have a very good reason to use something else.
+UTF-8 is the main worldwide character encoding standard that includes nearly all major human languages.
+You should generally always use UTF-8 encoding unless you have a very good reason to use something else.
 If you specify the wrong encoding, the document may come out garbled, because the computer has tried to decode it in the wrong way.

 ### Description